baekho-cmd/button/README.md

 For example: `<button class="btn btn-neon">Neon</button>`

-Then include the corresponding CSS for the button.
+Then include the corresponding CSS for the button. (e.g., classes such as btn, btn-neon, etc.)

 ### License